-Info page for Washington DC Wedding Photographer Pavlos Karalis.
+Info page for Washington DC Wedding and Event Photographer Pavlos Karalis.

-I am a Washington DC wedding photographer with additional experience in architectural, portrait, and event photography.
-As all professionals should, I guarantee a reliable service customized around your specific needs.
-My style can be recognized by its layered depth, vivid color, and meaningful composition.
-Furthermore, my images are accurate in both their capture and enhancement, and my turnaround time is as fast as requested.
-What separates me from much of the competition is that I am a full-time photographer, as opposed to part-time or hobbyist, and invest a lot of time into improving my service.
+I am a Washington DC wedding and event photographer with over 5 years of experience working in the field.
+As all professionals should, I guarantee a reliable service that is customized around your specific needs.
+What separates me from much of the competition is that I am a full-time photographer, as opposed to part-time or hobbyist, and invest a lot of time into improving my craft.
 I have also earned a four year BFA Photography degree that has equipped me with a deep understanding of visual elements.
 I know when it is appropriate to frame a certain way, employ a certain lens, or even allow things to further develop before making a capture.
-While my packages and rates are customized around your specific needs, at a minimum I promise to deliver all clients with professional imagery, unlimited consultation, and an enjoyable experience.
+While my packages and rates may vary based on the details of a job, at a minimum I provide all clients with professional imagery, unlimited consultation, and an enjoyable experience.

 Tell us about your background:

-My interest in photography began over a decade ago after enrolling in several analog film classes.
+My interest in photography began over a decade ago after enrolling in several analog film courses.
 I enjoyed the creative aspect of the medium so much that I decided to seriously pursue it as my career, and attained a BFA in Fine Art Photography from the Corcoran College of Art and Design.
-It was there where I was able to engage with numerous mediums such as large format film and digital photography, all while strengthening my own perceptive abilities.
-Immediately after graduating, I dived head first into freelance work and after increasingly successful years, I am now entering my 4th year of business.
-Along the way I have worked alongside several other well-established photographers, conducted vast amounts of technical and creative research, and had the privilege of serving numerous Washington D.C. area families, businesses, and magazines -- such as DC Luxury and the Pentagram Newspaper.
+It was there where I was able to engage with numerous mediums like large format film, video, and digital photography, as well as strengthen my own perceptive abilities.
+Immediately after graduating I dived head first into freelance work, and after increasingly successful years, I am now entering my 6th year of business.
+Along the way, I have worked with several well-established photographers, conducted vast amounts of technical and creative research, and had the privilege of serving numerous Washington D.C. area families, businesses, and magazines such as DC Luxury and the Pentagram Newspaper.